Kforce (NASDAQ:KFRC) Releases Q4 2022 Earnings Guidance

 Kforce (NASDAQ:KFRC – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $0.88-$0.96 for the period, compared to the consensus estimate of $0.94.
+The company provided earnings per share guidance of $0.88-$0.96 for the period, compared to the consensus earnings per share estimate of $0.94.
 The company issued revenue guidance of $414.00 million-$422.00 million, compared to the consensus revenue estimate of $417.14 million.
-Kforce also updated its Q4 guidance to $0.88-0.96 EPS.

 Kforce Dividend Announcement